tylerstraub/Factorio_Hivemind-MOD/README.md

 - **modules/event_listener.lua**: Registers and handles relevant game events (e.g., enemy group attack decisions).
 Prunes old events and logs new ones.
 - **modules/commands.lua**: Registers and implements custom commands for data export and management.
 - **modules/logging.lua**: Centralized logging utility, controlled by a runtime setting.
+- **modules/remote_interface.lua**: Centralized registration of the `hivemind` remote interface.
+Exposes storage and event data for RCON, console, and inter-mod access.
+All exported remote functions are logged, and all data serialization uses the global `helpers.table_to_json` (never require or import helpers).
 - **settings.lua**: Declares all runtime-global settings for logging and retention.
 - **locale/en/config.cfg**: Localization for settings and UI.